Spaqin/spaq-in/src/posts/ttartisan-27mm-pancake.md

 # Conclusion

 It's not perfect, for sure.
 It's fun to use, though, and the images make me happy.
 But would I recommend it?
-Below 100USD, the price compensates the shortcomings greatly; at 150 or more, I would rather recommend looking for the first generation Fuji 27mm - I assume vignette and flaring performance will be better on that.
-It's not the end of the world if you do get one though - I will be keeping mine, it's a solid walkaround lens with a lovely focal length.
+Below 100USD, the price compensates the shortcomings greatly; at 150 or more, I would rather recommend looking for the first generation Fuji 27mm - I assume vignette and flaring performance will be better on that. ~~It's not the end of the world if you do get one though - I will be keeping mine, it's a solid walkaround lens with a lovely focal length.~~

 I think it will stay on the X-Pro1 most of the time, for daytime walks.

+(edit: I sold the lens in mid 2023, haven't used it much and got an offer higher than what I paid for it.)

 ![Carton lady](../images/tta27/cartonlady.jpg)